vsanthanam/convusic-localization/README.md

 ###

 The Safari Extension is localized using JavaScript and works a bit differently.
 Each `messages.json` contains a single object for every localizable string.
 Keys must be shares across languages.
+See the [MDN extension docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization) for more information on this format.

 ### Credits